 6: Employer NI of 13.6 % and so on.

-Option 2: If you outsource your payroll service to a payroll service provider, you can save all of the above costs.
+Option 2: Secondly, if you outsource your payroll service to a payroll service provider, you can save all of the above costs.
 In addition to this, you can have the expertise knowledge and experience.
 However, there are some following risks:

 1: Reliability of the payroll outsourcing service provider.